-Renovation of the 1968 north addition and adjacent spaces of Freer Hall— infilling the existing pool and building out three levels of space needed for research— comprises wet labs, testing labs, microscope rooms, nutritional kitchen, shared equipment room, teaching spaces, offices, and administrative spaces for the Department of Kinesiology and Community Health.
-The spaces are being designed to support the University’s goal of providing shared resources for multiple labs, rather than the traditional one-to-one researcher-to-lab model.
+Renovation of the 1968 north addition and adjacent spaces of Freer Hall — infilling the existing pool and building out three levels of space needed for research — comprises wet labs, testing labs, microscope rooms, nutritional kitchen, shared equipment room, teaching spaces, offices and administrative spaces for the Department of Kinesiology and Community Health.
+The spaces support the University’s goal of providing shared resources for multiple labs, rather than the traditional one-to-one researcher-to-lab model.

 The project includes: